htrajan/ht-drawsteel/Draw Steel Rules (original).md

 Your armor is reinforced by a bright ward of holy energy, and grants you the following benefits:

 - Allies within 2 squares of you have their stability increased by 1.
-- Whenever an enemy damages you with a melee ability, you or an ally within 2 can shift 2 as a free [[Triggered Action|triggered action]].
+- Whenever an enemy damages you with a melee ability, you or an ally within 2 can shift 2 as a free triggered action.

 #### SPELLSLINGER

-The [[Spellslinger]] kit is for those who want to [[Focus|focus]] magic on their foes from far away, becoming a magical blaster surrounded by rippling energy.
+The [[Spellslinger]] kit is for those who want to focus magic on their foes from far away, becoming a magical blaster surrounded by rippling energy.
 While using this kit, you can faintly see auras of energy emanating from far-off creatures.

 ##### EQUIPMENT